FEATURE image: Late afternoon at Leon’s Frozen Custard in Milwaukee, Wisconsin. June 2017.Author’s photograph. (4.53mb, DSC_0728).

 “Ours is a collaborative medium—we all need each other,” Cary Grant said as he accepted his honorary Oscar from presenter and friend Frank Sinatra at the 42nd Annual Academy Awards ceremony on April 7, 1970 at the Dorothy Chandler Pavilion in Los Angeles, California.

 Grant’s final film came in 1966 with the summer release of the comedy, Walk, Don’t Run.
-It was one more film made by one of Grant’s newly-formed production companies and distributed by Columbia Pictures.
-Not coincidentally, in February of that same year, the 62-year-old Grant, who had married his fourth wife, 29-year-old Dyan Cannon in June 1965, became a father for the first time.
-Grant called his baby daughter his “best production” and looked to give her the best of his attention and time.
-Grant opined: “My life changed the day Jennifer was born.
+It was one more film made by one of Grant’s new production companies and distributed by Columbia Pictures.
+Grant’s departure from film coincided with the birth of his daughter, Jennifer— Grant becoming a father for the first time.
+Grant called her his “best production”— and now wanted to give her all his time and attention.
+Grant said: “My life changed the day Jennifer was born.
 I’ve come to think that the reason we’re put on this earth is to procreate.
 To leave something behind.
 Not films, because you know that I don’t think my films will last very long once I’m gone.
 But another human being.
 That’s what’s important.”

 Cary Grant and wife Dyan Cannon with their baby daughter who was born on February 26, 1966.